Steps for backing up the existing paintings and reducing the gallery size in ArtRage for iPad

 If you are having problems browsing the gallery because it is so large, go back into the hidden Preferences menu and choose ‘Clear Gallery Thumbnails’.
 This can sometimes help by refreshing the thumbnail images.

-3. Export paintings individually
+3. Export paintings and groups individually

 To export your paintings as actual paintings, rather than a single backup file, go to the gallery and look for ‘Options‘ over on the right in thumbnail view.